seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

   I: Irrigation
 }
 ```
-# Land use codes for other lands not included in croplands.
+# Land-use codes for other lands not included in croplands.
 ```
 LandUseCodes: {
   BAR: Barren and sparsely vegetated land,